BitcoinDesign/Guide/guide/glossary/address.md

 ---
 layout: guide
 title: Address
-description: A Bitcoin address is an identifier of 26-35 alphanumeric characters that is used to receive bitcoin
+description: A bitcoin address is an identifier of 26-35 alphanumeric characters that is used to receive bitcoin
 parent: Glossary
 nav_order: 1
 permalink: /guide/glossary/address/